 Configure which host goes into which host group

 A host can only be assigned to a host group at the time of OneAgent installation.
-The Linux installer has an installation option for this:
+Use the

 /bin/sh Dynatrace-OneAgent-Linux-1.137.65.sh HOST_GROUP=MyHostGroup

 On Windows, you can also type the group name when installing OneAgent using the GUI installer.

 Once the installation is complete, the host group is statically assigned to the host.
 Each host belongs to at most one host group and the host group can only be changed by re-installing OneAgent.
 Host groups are displayed for example on the Monitoring overview page.
 Click on the Host group link to edit the settings for all hosts in a host group.